fmrtl73/pxdocs/content/key-management/vault/_index.md

     existing unseal keys shares.
 See "vault operator rekey" for more information.
     ```

 3. When you first start Vault, you must unseal it.
-Enter the following command to unseal the Vault server, repeat it 3 times:
+Enter the following command to unseal the Vault server.
+Repeat it 3 times:

     ```text
     vault operator unseal